 Featuring a super cute design that is versatile, we appreciate the overall style and fit of this coat.
 As a mountain-chic coat, it has a flattering chevron stitching pattern that looks good on all types of women.
 The coat itself is spacious, offering lots of room for layering thick fleeces underneath, while its thin enough to put underneath a big shell.
 The length of the torso and arms is on-par for everybody from short to tall.
 It is also true to fit.

 While some women love the look of faux fur, others loathe it.
 We appreciate that the faux-fur collar is removable for this reason.
 If you feel like sporting a Northern winter look, wear the faux-fur collar.
 If you want to keep it simple, take it off and just wear the hood.
 Overall, while this jacket performs, it doesn't look techy…but cute and ready for everyday wear.

 Offering the best value in this review, it receives our Best Buy award!
-Retailing for just $100, it has the best performance for the lowest price.
+Retailing for a low price, it is very affordable.
 If you're on a tight budget, it's our top recommendation.
 That said, we did note some durability issues during our testing period.
 The stitching is sub-par and loose in some places.

-The Columbia Peak to Park wins our Best Buy award for its low price and awesome performance.
-It's weather resistant, warm, and versatile.
+The Columbia Peak to Park wins our Best Buy for its low price and excellent performance.
+It's weather-resistant, warm, and versatile.
 Wear it while crushing double black diamonds or while sipping cocoa next to a fire.
 Its lofty construction keeps you cozy and comfortable during the cold months of the year.